Jane Norling

-Jane Norling is a visual artist active in San Francisco Bay Area cultural venues since 1970.
-Her work addresses social & environmental justice and aesthetic concerns through public art, graphic design, painting, printmaking & small press publishing.
+Jane Norling is an American visual artist active in San Francisco Bay Area cultural venues since 1970.
+Her work addresses social and environmental justice and aesthetic concerns through public art, graphic design, painting, printmaking & small press publishing.
 She graduated from Bennington College in 1968 with a Bachelor of Arts in Visual Arts and began her career designing books at Random House before relocating to San Francisco in 1970.